awakzdev/aws-loadbalancer-app/README.md

  ## Requirements
  1. Your Domain must be registered with Route53
- 2. Creating an SSH Key :
+ 2. Creating an SSH Key

+ You may generate an SSH Key by using the command below :
  ```
  $ ssh-keygen -t ed25519